 Jenny Leong MP asks to Premier to prioritise response to Domestic Violence

 Jenny Leong MP, Member for Newtown has asked the Premier to take real action on Domestic Violence, given that on average 1 women is killed by her current or former partner every week in Australia.Read more

-Greens Councillor Tom Kiat and some of our Inner West Councillors from across the political spectrum worked collaboratively on the campaign to save Globe.
+Former Greens Councillors Tom Kiat and Colin Hesse worked collaboratively with the community and parents on the campaign to save Globe and to keep it run by the Inner West Council with low fees and strong community involvement.
 The Greens are 100% committed to maintaining and expanding early childhood education services.

 We need more investment in publicly funded early childhood centres and preschools so that they are accessible to everyone - and this win is a big step in the right direction to achieving this.